Using GCP, FastAPI, Docker, and Huggingface to Deploy SOTA Language Models

 pydantic

-to it.
-In the top level of your directory, add the Dockerfile
+In the top-level directory, add Dockerfile and docker-compose.yml

 pipenv run pip freeze > requirements/requirements.txt